 Developers pay a contribution to the Council towards the extra load their developments place on the infrastructure of the Shire.
 The Environmental Planning and Assessment Act 1979 (the Act) gives Council the power to collect these contributions.

-Contributions are collected under Section 94 or Section 94A of the Act, or Council may enter into a Planning Agreement as provided for under Section 93 of the Act.
+Contributions are collected under Section 7.11 or Section 7.12 of the Act, or Council may enter into a Planning Agreement as provided for under Section 7.4 of the Act.

-Section 94 Contributions are imposed on residential development in accordance with a Contributions Plan.
+Section 7.11 Contributions (formerly known as Section 94 Contributions) are imposed on residential development in accordance with a Contributions Plan.
 The Plan specifies the base contribution rates that developers need to pay, and the services and facilities that the funds are to be spent on.

 Money collected is used to help provide parks, road and traffic improvements, community centres, bushfire and other services.

 - Major - Detached Dwelling House Development and Subdivision (per dwelling or Lot)

 - Minor - Detached Dwelling House Development and Subdivision (per dwelling or Lot)